PelagicCreatures/sargasso/README.md

 e.data contains the params for our worker

-A web worker could be used by many sargasso instances so e.data.uid is reserved for the id on the instance that is invoking and the worker and should always hand uid back in the postMessage events it sends back to the sargasso object.
+This web worker, once installed, could be used by many instances so sargasso sets e.data.uid to the id on the instance that is invoking the worker which we need to pass back in the postMessage so we know who is who.

 ```
 class MySubClass extends Sargasso {